Modifications, hints, tips and technical information for the

 1) DMR talk permit tone (General Settings > Talk Permit Tone)

 In DMR digital mode, DMR talk permit tone always sounds, even if out of range of DMR radio repeater, or the repeater is busy, or the radio is denied.
 The talk permit tone should only sound once access to the repeater is confirmed.
+NB: until this feature is working properly, Radioddity have inhibited the DMR talk permit for repeater operation no matter what your CPS setting is

-2) Issue with the Admit Criteria.
+2) Issue with the Admit Criteria (part of each digital channel settings).

 Using Colour Code Free, when the channel is not in use, the radio is allowed to TX (good)